o3de/o3de.org/content/docs/user-guide/action-manager/fundamentals/concepts/hotkeys.md

 ---
-linkTitle: HotKeys
+linkTitle: Hotkeys
-title: HotKeys
+title: Hotkeys
-description:
+description: An overview of the Action Manager HotKey API.
 weight: 104
 ---

-The HotKey Manager system provides interfaces to bind HotKeys to actions so that they can be triggered via keyboard shortcuts in the O3DE Editor UI.
+The hotkey manager system provides interfaces to bind hotkeys to actions so that they can be triggered via keyboard shortcuts in the Open 3D Engine (O3DE) Editor UI.

-### Assigning a Widget to a Context
+## Assigning a widget to a context

-To determine which hotkeys are accessible from which part of the Editor, it is possible to assign a widget to an Action Context with the following call:
+To determine which hotkeys are accessible from which part of the Editor, it is possible to assign a widget to an action context with the following call:

 ```
 QWidget* widget = new QWidget();